 The message experts are sending now is that workplace gifts shouldn’t stay hidden until a birthday, anniversary or holiday.

 The new themes of employee recognition are immediacy and creativity, with an eye toward rewarding performance excellence.

 On-the-spot recognition gives employees immediate feedback.
-At NASA, for instance, frontline supervisors award an “innovation coin” to an employee on the spot for particularly innovative work, according to a recent Human Resource Executive Online article, “The ‘New Normal’ and Employee Engagement.”
+At NASA, for instance, frontline supervisors award an “innovation coin” to an employee on the spot for particularly innovative work.

 “Innovation coins” are part of a three-point strategy at NASA to engage its workforce and foster a culture of innovation.
 Leaders at NASA believe a key to innovation and employee happiness is transparency.
 When employees know why, how and when their work makes a difference, they’ll respond with dedication, consistency and self-motivated improvements.